-Response: As shown on Sheet L1.0, most of the trees to be removed are located within the grading limits of SW Frog Pond Lane and within future building footprints.
-The locations of those streets were determined by the Frog Pond West Master Plan and the City's block length and perimeter standards.
-The remainder of the trees to be removed is located within the building footprint of the individual lots, as determined by minimum setbacks and driveway depth requirements.
-Forty-nine (49) trees are located on site; 5 trees will be preserved on site and 2 trees will be protected off-site.
+Response: As shown on Sheet L1.00, many of the trees to be removed are located within the grading limits of SW Frog Pond Lane, Larkspur Terr., and proposed Street E. The remainder of the trees to be removed are located within the building footprint of the individual lots, as determined by minimum setbacks and driveway depth requirements.
+The applicant has made significant efforts to preserve most existing trees on the subject property with the proposed open space Tracts D and E. Of the 104 trees on the subject site 76 trees (73 percent) are to be preserved.